Her ex-husband cut off her hands. Now she is trying to help other Russian victims of domestic violence | CBC News

 "I really do worry about all these cases and live out their stories through myself."

-Beyond Grachev's own successes with the show and her family, other progress for women coping with family violence issues has not been as promising.
+Beyond Gracheva's own successes with the show and her family, other progress for women coping with family violence issues has not been as promising.

 Russia was already an outlier among developed countries for its weak legislation on domestic violence.